bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

 5. Model amp chain output signal
 6. Model output filter output signal
 7. Model aliasing
-8. Results (simulated spectrometer output) for various test cases, compare with data browser data
+8. Results (simulated spectrometer output) for various test cases
+9. What this suggests about the real data

 ### 1. Read in the S21 data for Lorch filters from VNA